oorkan/oorkan.dev/content/blog/linux/how to rename a linux user.md

 title: "How to Rename a Linux User"
 date: 2021-02-04T21:20:00+04:00
 publishdate: 2021-02-04T21:20:00+04:00
-description: "Renaming a linux user: the correct way."
+description: "Renaming a Linux user: the correct way."
 ---

 What if after installing a Linux OS you found that you made a typo in the username.
 Reinstalling the whole OS just to fix a typo doesn't sound rational.